-Black mold is often toxic, especially to the people with any underlying health conditions.
-The spores release toxins, that may intensify with the passage of time and come to harm healthy individuals.
+Black mold is often toxic, especially to people with any underlying health conditions.
+The spores release toxins, that may intensify over time and come to harm healthy individuals.

 The removal of black mold can seem difficult if one lacks accurate information, which is what I hope to provide with the aid of this article.

-Before the removal of black mold can commence, let us talk about how one can identify it first.
-In an apartment or house, the identification process is relatively simple, there are a few common spots that you must check.
+Before you start with the removal of black mold, let’s talk about how one can identify it first.
+In an apartment or house, there are a few common spots that you must check.